10Kft/10kft-api/README.md

 # 10,000ft API User Guide

-Documentation source files for the [10,000ft API CHANGETHIS](link-to-published-page-location).
+Documentation source files for the [10,000ft API](https://github.com/10Kft/10kft-api).

 ## Purpose

 This repository contains the source files used to generate the documentation for the 10,000ft API.
 The actual 10,000ft API documentation can be viewed [here CHANGETHIS](link-github-pages-location).

 ## Submitting Feedback

 To report documentation bugs or to request documentation enhancements, simply submit an issue [here CHANGETHIS](https://github.com/10000ft-location/issues).
 And, of course, feel free to [submit pull requests](https://help.github.com/articles/using-pull-requests) with bug fixes or changes.

 ## Running the Docs Locally